MagaluCloud/terraform-examples/README.md

 - [Advanced](/advanced/): These examples cover use cases that involve multiple resources. (example: *Creating a VM with block-storage attached*)

 # Contribute 👩🏽‍💻
 This repository is public.
-If you'd like to contribute more examples, just open a branch and our team will review it.
+If you'd like to contribute more examples, just open a Pull Request and our team will review it.

 # References
 [Magalu Cloud Official Documentation](https://docs.magalu.cloud/docs/terraform/overview)